 Components of Marketing

 Your land packet.
-You should (or your agent) have a sales packet that includes high-quality maps, including a survey (if available) and recent aerials.
+You should (or your agent) have a sales packet that includes high-quality maps, a survey (if available), and recent aerials.
 If the tract has favorable topography and soils, include those map types to show off those attributes.
 The aerial maps should have detailed overlays showing roads, streams, timber types, and other significant or attractive features.
 Include quality photos that are representative of the property.
 Create this packet in a PDF format for emailing.
-If you are working with an agent, they should be able to assemble these items for you—if not, get a new agent.
+If you are working with a competent land agent, they should be able to assemble these items for you—if not, get a new agent.

 The narrative.
 Your advertising language should cater to the buyer you are targeting.
 Make sure to paint a favorable (but realistic) portrait of your land.
 Avoid the banal descriptions you find run-of-the-mill real estate agents using—full of exclamation points and empty adjectives that give the potential buyer nothing but the sense that they are being fed a line of bull.

 Online marketing.
 For the best exposure, employ a combination of websites, land listing sites, and social media.

 Email marketing.
 Utilize online email services to spread the word.
-We have an extensive list of buyers, brokers, and former clients whom we contact regularly.
+We have an extensive list of buyers, brokers, and former clients we contact regularly.

 Signage.
 Put up an attractive, visible, legible sign with contact information.

 Need Help?
 Have Questions?

-It can be difficult for many landowners to cover all the bases that needed to prepare for and carry out a successful land sale.
+It can be difficult for many landowners to cover all the bases that are needed to prepare for and carry out a successful land sale.
 If this is the case for you, I can help.
 Contact me, and I’ll be glad to come out, review your property, and discuss how I can help with your assessment and marketing.